Back

 Step 3.
 Create a solid UI/UX design

 Think of the ways your potential users will interact with the app — that’s called user flow.
-Based on data gathered in the first step, try to imagine scenarios how exactly customers will navigate through the app.
+Based on data gathered in the first step, try to imagine scenarios of how exactly customers will navigate through the app.

 At Purrweb, we create the real estate app design from scratch — assist with UI/UX from start to finish.
 This way, the entrepreneur can choose the appropriate look and feel for the app.
 And if, for example, you decide to create custom interface design for iOS and Android versions, we’ll happily accommodate.